omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 result can be used in the templates (iteration via <#list>, etc).

-Jar files placed into the plugins/ subdirectory of an OMNeT++ project will be loaded automatically, and will be avalable for all templates.
+Jar files placed into the plugins/ subdirectory of an OMNeT++ project will be loaded automatically, and will be available for all templates.
 Jar files in that directory may be plain Java jars and Eclipse plug-in jars.
 (The latter makes it also possible to contribute new functionality into the IDE via various extension points, but this is outside the scope of this discussion